-57. All sliding glass doors and other glass doors are usually required to have security gates fitted otherwise insurance companies will not be prepared to insure the contents of the home in countries with high crime rates.
+57. All sliding glass doors and other glass doors are usually required to have security gates fitted otherwise insurance companies will not be prepared to insure the contents of the home in countries that are known to be unsafe.

 58. People keep cell phones charged, and next to their beds at night.
-Landline phones are usually cut by criminals so there can be no calls sent out for help.
+Landline phones are usually cut by thugs so there can be no calls sent out for help.

 59. People form community policing forums, and are connected via an app on their cell phones so they know immediately if someone is in trouble, or notes suspicious activity.